siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Define the new node type:
+Define a new node type:

 ```go
 const KindText = "text"
 ```

-Now, implement the node that will perform the actual functionality.
-Use the provided `OneToOneNode` template to receive an input packet, process it, and send an output packet:
+Implement the actual node functionality.
+Use the `OneToOneNode` template provided to receive input packets, process them, and send output packets:

 ```go
 type TextNode struct {